moby/moby/docs/sources/project/set-up-git.md

 10. Navigate to your Docker fork.

 11. Make sure the `dry-run-test` branch exists, that it has your commit, and the commit is signed.

     ![Branch Signature](/project/images/branch-sig.png)

 ## Where to go next

-Congratulations, you have set up and validated the contributor requirements.
+Congratulations, you have finished configuring both your local host environment and Git for contributing.
 In the next section you'll [learn how to set up and work in a Docker development container](/project/set-up-dev-env/).